garzj/windows-pen-block-input/README.md

 If you want to send this program to other PCs, you'll need the following three files:

-- `uiaccess.reg`: Run this script at first.
+- `uiaccess.reg`: Just run this script
-- `build/testcert.cer`: Then install this certificate for the current user into `cert:\CurrentUser\My` -> Root
+- `build/testcert.cer`: Install this certificate by opening it into Current User -> Automatically select the certificate store
-- `build/stylus-block-input.exe`: Now start the program and it should just run in the background and work :)
+- `build/stylus-block-input.exe`: Now start the program and it should just work in the background :)

 Kill the program with `taskkill /F /IM stylus-block-input.exe`